AngelZatch/Berrybox/README.md

-# Strawberry
+# Berrybox.tv

-Strawberry is an online video sharing website.
+Berrybox.tv is an online video sharing website.
 You can sign up, join or create chat rooms, and share videos with your friends!

-The site is still in closed beta for now, open beta is scheduled for mid-October 2015.
+The site is still in closed beta for now, open beta is scheduled for the end of 2015.